“I quit!”

 No one likes to feel that he is the last to know.
 When new people or policies come to the organization, do not allow information to “leak” prematurely.
 When change is coming, everyone can feel on edge.

 If volunteers feel that others are privy to information before they are, they can feel upset or left out.
-Assure that new information is shared in an open, all-inclusive way to everyone at the same time.
+Assure that new information is shared in an open, all-inclusive way with everyone at the same time.

 Many times volunteer unhappiness stems from a concern that their precious time and resources are going unappreciated.
 Make it a priority to praise and thank volunteers for their time and talents.

-Set a weekly goal to write a thank you card to someone in the organization for a recent contribution.
-When you take the time to create a thoughtful, hand-written note, you will be surprised how much the volunteer appreciates it.
+Set a weekly goal to write a thank-you card to someone in the organization for a recent contribution.
+When you take the time to create a thoughtful, handwritten note, you will be surprised how much the volunteer appreciates it.

 Let’s face it, sometimes your programs succeed – and sometimes they fail.
 While numbers are not the most important piece of data in the overall snapshot of your organization, they must not be ignored.